Attitudes Toward Women and the Influence of Gender on Political Decision Making

 There is also evidence to support the interest-based explanation using other measures of gender role attitudes.
 Generally, women have more egalitarian gender attitudes than men (Brewster & Padavic, 2000).
 In one study of GSS data from 1974 to 2006, black females are the most liberal on gender role attitudes, measured as women’s suitability for politics and women’s traditional family responsibilities, than white females, white males, and black males; there is also a main effect of gender, with females more liberal than males (Carter, Corra, & Carter, 2009).
-Among women, working outside the home and higher education levels leads to greater support for equal gender roles, while frequent church attendance predicts more conservative views (Bolzendahl & Myers, 2004).
-Using a two-wave study of married individuals across both waves, support exists for the interest-based, including female employment and the presence of a small child positively related to women’s levels of egalitarianism (Kroska & Elman, 2009).
+Among women, working outside the home and higher education levels lead to greater support for equal gender roles, while frequent church attendance predicts more conservative views (Bolzendahl & Myers, 2004).
+Using a two-wave study of married individuals across both waves, support exists for the interest-based explanation, including female employment and the presence of a small child positively related to women’s levels of egalitarianism (Kroska & Elman, 2009).

 Evidence exists supporting the exposure-based explanation as well.
 First, exposure via parents or a spouse appears to lead to more egalitarian gender role attitudes.
 Among men, having a spouse in the labor force and higher education of one’s mother are associated with more liberal views toward gender roles, while church attendance is associated with more conservative views (Bolzendahl & Myers, 2004).
 A two-wave study of married individuals finds support for the exposure-based explanation with a positive relationship between spouse and individual levels of gender role egalitarianism (Kroska & Elman, 2009).
 For men, having an employed mother is positively associated with feminist identity and holding feminist opinions (Rhodebeck, 1996).